ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 Yes, everyone needs to be under a valid park pass.
 A family pass can cover up to seven people in the same vehicle.
 Youth under 18 do not have any entry fees to any of the Canadian National Parks.

-Does Parks Canada Check Pass Holders?
+Does Park Canada Check Pass Holders?

 Most notably, they check at gates onto the Icefields Parkway and set up roadblocks on several popular roads in the summer and winter.
 They also make frequent checks at trailheads and around Downtown Banff to ensure all vehicles display a pass on their dashboard.
-On popular ski days in the winter, we find Parks Canada checking parked vehicles at the ski resorts while drivers are out skiing.
+On popular ski days in the winter, we find Parks Canada checking parked cars at the ski resorts while drivers are out skiing.

-Where Do I Display My Park Pass?
+Where Do You Display The Park Pass?

-Discovery Pass holders can hang their passes from their rearview mirror, while day passes are on receipt-like paper and can be stuck to your driver-side dashboard window.
+Discovery Pass holders can hang their plastic passes from their rearview mirror, while day passes are on receipt-like paper and can be stuck to your driver-side dashboard window.

-Does My Pass Cover Provincial Parks?
+Does The Pass Cover Provincial Parks?

-What Other Reservations Do I Need?
+What Other Reservations Do You Need?

 If you did not receive your park pass in the mail before your trip, save the receipt or email confirmation.
 You can present the receipt for one month from the date of purchase as a valid pass.